AndreySmirennikov/Hubstaff_task/README.md

 npm run report
 ```

-## 🧪 Test Cases

-This framework automates the following test cases:

--   **Sign up**: Covers the registration process for a new user.
--   **Sign in**: Automates the user login process.
-    -   **Note**: This test is intentionally designed to fail.
-According to the test case, a successful sign-in should redirect the user to the Dashboard page.
-However, in the current application version, it redirects to the Insights page.
-The automated test follows the test case specification, causing a deliberate failure to highlight this discrepancy.
--   **Add/Create Project**: Automates the creation of a new project within the application.
--   **Bonus payment**: Covers the scenario related to bonus payments.
-(Further details to be specified).

 ## 🏗️ Framework Architecture

 The project follows a standard Page Object Model (POM) design pattern for maintainable and scalable test automation.